-• inner resources (e.g. good memories and experiences, previous successes, positive characteristics and strengths, spiritual/ religious beliefs).
+Inner resources (e.g. good memories and experiences,

+previous successes, positive characteristics and strengths, spiritual/religious beliefs)

-- outer resources (e.g. people who love(d) and believe(d) in you, nature, animals, objects, a safe place, activities, aspirations). - list your resources
+• Outer resources (e.g. people who love(d) and believe(d) in you, nature, animals, objects, a safe place, activities, aspirations).

-Draw an image or make a collage that can help you when you feel low or sad.
+Draw an image or make a collage that can help you when you feel gloomy or sad.
 Put the poster up where it can inspire you.

-Letters of my name: Write your name in big letters.
+Letters of my name.
+Write your name in big letters.
 Describe yourself by using the letters of your name.
 Every letter must represent something positive about you (abilities, likes, etc.).
 For example, Sam might be: Sympathetic, Affectionate and Musical.
 Make a name-poster or design a name-card.

-Gratitude journal: Writing positive things in a journal; things that you are grateful for.
-Note down three positive things that have happened each day before you go to bed, e.g. I visited my favourite place, I finally did that pile of washing up, I got through a day without a flashback.
+Positive things diary.
+Note down three positive things that have happened each day before you go to bed, eg. I visited my favourite place, I finally did that pile of washing up, I got through a day without a flashback.
 Look back through this diary when you are feeling sad or can't sleep.